-Developers of residential tracts in the City are required to install arterial and local streets; sewer; water lines; storm drainage; curbs, gutters, sidewalks; street lighting; underground utilities; and landscaping in the public right-of-way within and adjacent to a tract.
+Developers of residential tracts in the City are required to install arterial and local streets; sewer; water lines; storm drainage; curbs, gutters, sidewalks; street lighting;

+underground utilities; and landscaping in the public right-of-way within and adjacent to a tract.
 These facilities are in most cases dedicated to the City or other agencies that are responsible for maintenance.
 Without the site improvement requirement there are no other means of providing necessary infrastructure to the City's land parcels.
 Requirements for site improvements are at a level necessary to meet the City's costs and/or service obligations and are necessary to protect health, safety, and welfare.
 The costs of these required off-site improvements vary depending on the location and type of development.
 The City may also impose development fees on future housing developments in order to recover some of the cost of installing off-site improvements including upgrading the circulation system and other urban service systems to serve increased density.
 Seal Beach has the vast majority of necessary infrastructure, such as streets, electrical and water facilities, already in place.
-Dedication of land or in-lieu fees may also be required of a project for rights-of-way, transit facilities and recreational facilities, consistent with the Subdivision Map Act.
+The City requires developers to provide on-site and off-site improvements necessary to serve their projects.
+Such improvements may include water, sewer and other utility extensions, street construction and traffic control device installation that are reasonably related to the project.
+Dedication of land or in-lieu fees may also be required of a project for rights-of-way, transit facilities and, recreational facilities-and school sites, consistent with the Subdivision Map Act.